ianstrang2/berkoTNF/docs/SPEC_in_out_functionality_plan.md

 Ringer allowed (self-book ON, before open):
 "Booking opens for your tier at {time}."

-Unknown number (global block_unknown_players=true):
+Unknown number (global block_unknown_players=true - DEFAULT):
-"This number isn't registered.
+"This number isn't registered with this club.
 Please ask the organiser to add you."

-Unknown number (global block_unknown_players=false):
+Unknown number (global block_unknown_players=false - OPTIONAL):
 "Enter your name to join the list:"
-[Show name input: max 14 characters, real-time validation]
+[Show name input: max 14 characters, real-time validation] **Note:** Default is `block_unknown_players=true`; the unknown-player UI appears only when this is disabled.

 Name validation errors:
 "Use 14 characters or fewer" | "That name's already taken — try another"

 Shared phone blocked:
-"This number is already linked to another player — each player needs their own."
+"This number is already linked to another player.
+Ask the organiser to help."

 Offer expired/capacity unavailable:
 "This offer has expired — check the waitlist for your current place."

+Too early (tiered mode):
+"Too early — Tier {tierLabel} opens at {time}.
+The IN button will appear here 👍"

+Rate limited:
+"Too many attempts.
+Please wait a moment and try again."

+Public page banner when <15min to kick-off:
+"Kick-off soon — spots are first-come, first-served." (instant claim mode)

 **Admin UI Copy**
 Invite mode toggle: "All at once" | "Tiered"